 Penn in the News

-Marybeth Gasman of the Graduate School of Education suggests that states should support historically black colleges and universities.
+Marybeth Gasman of the Graduate School of Education is cited for studying student success at minority-serving institutions such as historically black colleges and universities.

-Seema Bhatnagar of the Perelman School of Medicine and the School of Arts & Sciences is quoted about habituation to a tough situation as a coping mechanism.
+Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences writes about his new book about his late father, J.L.
+Moreno, a psychodrama and group therapy pioneer.

 John Zhang of the Wharton School comments on the new Apple Pay mobile-payment service.

 Larry Gladney of the School of Arts & Sciences is highlighted for visiting a local high school for a physics demonstration while delivering a motivating message to the students.